-Rio), Universidade Federal Fluminense (UFF) and Universidade Do Estado Do Rio De Janeiro (UERJ), all ranked in the QS World University Rankings 2015/16.
-Renting a studio in the city center will cost you approximately US\$580 and a pint of milk about US\$0.92.
+Top universities in the city include the Universidade Federal Do Rio De Janeiro (UFRJ), Pontificia Universidade Católica Do Rio De Janeiro (PUC-Rio), Universidade Federal Fluminense (UFF) and Universidade Do Estado Do Rio De Janeiro (UERJ), all of which are ranked in the QS World University Rankings 2019.
+Rio itself was a new entry in the QS Best Student Cities in 2017.
+Renting a studio in the city center will cost you approximately US\$491 and a loaf of bread about US\$1.66.